 \section{Introduction}

-Today, high-throughput biotechnologies (such as microarray and sequence methods) can easily measure expression levels of thousands of genes.
-An interesting problem in genomic research is to identify the genes whose expression levels are relevant to a certain complex disease classification (eg. cancer or diabetes), called class label or response hereafter.
-Once such genes are found and verified by biological experiments, they can be used for prognosis or diagnosis of the disease.
-For this purpose, researchers collect some ``training'' tissues, for which their true class labels are known.
-Typically the number of training tissues is very small, such as \textit{tens}, but the number of candidate genes is large, such as \textit{thousands}.
-Identifying the most relevant genes for a disease from thousands of candidates is still a tremendous challenge to statisticians to date.
-An analogy is that we are looking for a few ``needles'' (useful features) from a huge ``haystack'' (irrelevant features).
+The accelerated development of many high-throughput biotechnologies has made it affordable to collect measurements of high-dimensional molecular changes in cells, such as expressions of genes.
+These gene expressions are referred to as \textit{features} generally in this paper, and are often called \textit{signatures} in life sciences literature.
+Scientists are interested in selecting features related to a categorical response variable, such as cancer onset or progression.
+Identifying the most relevant genes for a disease from a large number of candidates is still a tremendous challenge to date; an analogy is that we are looking for a few ``needles'' (useful features) from a huge ``haystack'' (unrelated features).

-The most commonly used method in today's practice may be univariate methods that measure the strength of relationship between each gene and the class label, such as $t$ or $F$ tests, or model-based inference methods with independence assumption for genes within classes, such as DLDA \citep{dudoit2002comparison}, and PAM \citep{tibshirani2002dmc}.
-However, univariate methods ignore the correlations between genes, which are prevalent in gene expression data due to gene co-regulation, see \citet{ma2007supervised}, \citet{clarke2008properties} and \cite{tolosilengauer2011} for real examples.
-The consequence is that many redundant differentiated genes are included, meanwhile, useful but weakly differentiated genes may be omitted.
-Methods by fitting classification models, which attempt to capture the conditional distribution of class label (response) given features, can take correlations among features into account.
-However, when the number of observations is not much larger than the number of features, maximizing likelihood of a classification model will overfit the data, with noise rather than signal captured.
-Therefore, when the number of features is greater than the number of observations, we need to shrink the coefficients towards 0 for avoiding overfitting.
+The most widely used methods in today's practice are univariate methods that measure the strength of the relationship between each gene and the class label, \textit{e.g.} $t$ or $F$ tests, or model-based inference methods where independence is assumed for genes within classes, \textit{e.g.} DLDA \citep{dudoit2002comparison}, and PAM \citep{tibshirani2002dmc}.
+A major issue with univariate methods is that they ignore the correlations between genes which are prevalent in gene expression data due to gene co-regulation, see \citet{ma2007supervised}, \citet{clarke2008properties} and \cite{tolosilengauer2011} for real examples.
+One consequence of this ignorance is that many redundant differentiated genes are included, while useful but weakly differentiated genes may be omitted.